 Trondheim - City meets Nature

-After an interesting tour with the Highlights of Trondheim, we will drive through the nature sourroundings of Trondheim and visit the Granåsen Ski-jumping Arena.
+After an interesting tour with the Highlights of Trondheim, we will drive through the scenic sourroundings of Trondheim and visit the Granåsen Ski-jumping Arena.

 - Bus Transport